oracle/accelerated-data-science/docs/source/user_guide/large_language_model/langchain_models.rst

     map_input = RunnableParallel(text=RunnablePassthrough())
     # Template for the input text.
     template = PromptTemplate.from_template(
-        "Translate the text into French.\nText:{text}\nFrench translation: " )
+        "Translate English into French.
+Do not ask any questions.\nEnglish: Hello!\nFrench: " )
     llm = GenerativeAI(
         compartment_id="<compartment_ocid>",